splunk-soar-connectors/trendmicrovisionone/README.md

 #### Action Output

 No Output

-## Action: 'get endpoint info'
+## action: 'get endpoint info'

 Gather information about an endpoint